Selenium: Physical properties

 Selenium forms several allotropes that interconvert with temperature changes, depending somewhat on the rate of temperature change.
 When prepared in chemical reactions, selenium is usually an amorphous, brick-red powder.
 When rapidly melted, it forms the black, vitreous form, usually sold commercially as beads.
 The structure of black selenium is irregular and complex and consists of polymeric rings with up to 1000 atoms per ring.
-Black selenium is a brittle, lustrous solid that is slightly soluble in CS_{2}.
+Black selenium is a brittle, lustrous solid that is slightly soluble in link=carbon disulfide|CS2.
 Upon heating, it softens at 50 °C and converts to gray selenium at 180 °C; the transformation temperature is reduced by presence of halogens and amines.

-The red α, β, and γ forms are produced from solutions of black selenium by varying the evaporation rate of the solvent (usually CS_{2}).
-They all have a relatively low, monoclinic crystal symmetry (space group 14) and contain nearly identical puckered cyclooctaselenium (Se_{8}) rings as in sulfur.
+The red α, β, and γ forms are produced from solutions of black selenium by varying the evaporation rate of the solvent (usually CS2).
+They all have a relatively low, monoclinic crystal symmetry (space group 14) and contain nearly identical puckered cyclooctaselenium (Se8) rings as in sulfur.
 The eight atoms of a ring are not equivalent (i.e. they are not mapped one onto another by any symmetry operation), and in fact in the γ-monoclinic form, half the rings are in one configuration (and its mirror image) and half in another.
 The packing is most dense in the α form.
-In the Se_{8} rings, the Se–Se distance varies depending on where the pair of atoms is in the ring, but the average is 233.5 pm, and the Se–Se–Se angle is on average 105.7°.
-Other selenium allotropes may contain Se_{6} or Se_{7} rings.
+In the Se8 rings, the Se–Se distance varies depending on where the pair of atoms is in the ring, but the average is 233.5 pm, and the Se–Se–Se angle is on average 105.7°.
+Other selenium allotropes may contain Se6 or Se7 rings.

 The most stable and dense form of selenium is gray and has a chiral hexagonal crystal lattice (space group 152 or 154 depending on the chirality) consisting of helical polymeric chains, where the Se–Se distance is 237.3 pm and Se–Se–Se angle is 103.1°.
 The minimum distance between chains is 343.6 pm.
 Gray selenium is formed by mild heating of other allotropes, by slow cooling of molten selenium, or by condensing selenium vapor just below the melting point.
 Whereas other selenium forms are insulators, gray selenium is a semiconductor showing appreciable photoconductivity.
-Unlike the other allotropes, it is insoluble in CS_{2}.
+Unlike the other allotropes, it is insoluble in CSs.
 It resists oxidation by air and is not attacked by nonoxidizing acids.
 With strong reducing agents, it forms polyselenides.
 Selenium does not exhibit the changes in viscosity that sulfur undergoes when gradually heated.